 The Family Court Counsellors’ Office provides Child-focused Family Mediation services to parents to help settle parenting time and decision-making responsibility issues.
 The mediator acts as a neutral third party to help parents work out their own solutions to their problems in the best interests of their child(ren).

 Supervised Parenting Time and Exchange program

-Supervised parenting time is a type of visitation between separated or divorced parents and children that takes place with a trained supervisor.
-The visit takes place at a child-centered visiting place equipped with toys and games to help make the visit positive.
-A supervised exchange happens when one parent brings the child to the visiting place, and the other parent picks the child up from the visiting place for parenting time; the exchange is supervised by a third party and the parents do not see each other.
+Supervised parenting time is a type of parenting time between separated or divorced parents and children that takes place with a supervisor.
+A supervised exchange happens when one parent brings the child to the program venue, and the other parent picks the child up from the program venue for parenting time.
 Please see the Supervised Parenting Time and Exchange Program page for more information.

 Child Support Guidelines Officers provide information on the Federal Child Support Guidelines and help people who don't have lawyers to complete the required court documents to apply for child support for the first time or to change an existing child support order.

 Maintenance Enforcement Program